What is the relative volume indicator and how do you use it when trading?

 The RVOL is calculated by dividing the security's current volume by the volume over a specified time period.
 The formula used is: relative volume = current volume / average volume.

-If we assume the specified time period is 10 days and the RVOL ratio for a stock is 1.0, the formula indicates that the current volume trading is the same as its 10-day average volume.
-If the ratio is above 1.0, it indicates that the current volume trading is higher than its average volume over the last 10 days.
-Similarly, if the ratio is below 1.0, it indicates there is lower volume trading than the average from the past 10 days.
+If we assume the specified time period is 10 days and the RVOL ratio for a stock is 1.0, the formula indicates that the stock’s current trading volume is the same as the stock's 10-day average volume.
+If the ratio is above 1.0, it indicates that the current volume trading is higher than the stock’s average volume over the last 10 days.
+Similarly, if the ratio is below 1.0, it indicates that the stock’s trading volume is lower than its average from the past 10 days.

 Imagine that Tesla's 10-day average trading volume is 150 million shares per day.
 The current volume is 150 million shares, so the RVOL ratio is 1.0.
 If some important news is released and the current volume increases to 300 million shares, the RVOL indicator would be 2.0 – twice the 10-day average volume.
 If on a quiet trading day, however, the current volume is only 75 million shares, the RVOL indicator would be 0.50 – half the 10-day average volume.